What Not to Do

-You know what to do following a hack: contact law enforcement, change credentials, recover your data, tell your partners and customers.
+You know what to do following a cyber attack: contact law enforcement, change credentials, recover your data, tell your partners and customers.
 However, do you know what not to do in the days or weeks following a data breach?
 Do you know what seemingly innocent actions can actually interfere with law enforcement, put recovery in danger, and potentially land you in legal hot water?

-In our latest recap of the Department of Justice’s “Best Practices for Victim Response and Reporting of Cyber Incidents,” we break down the three things you never want to do following a hack, from the technology you’re not supposed to use to the people you’re not supposed to talk to.
+In our latest recap of the Department of Justice’s “Best Practices for Victim Response and Reporting of Cyber Incidents,” we break down the three things you never want to do following a cyber attack, from the technology you’re not supposed to use to the people you’re not supposed to talk to.